ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Related Work

-Aside from previous text-only metrics, there also appear metrics that utilize pre-trained multi-modal models and introduces visual features on top of text references for NLG evaluation.
+\paragraph{Multi-Modal Automatic Metrics} Aside from previous text-only metrics, some metrics utilize pre-trained multi-modal models and introduce visual features on top of text references for NLG evaluation.
 TIGEr~\citep{Jiang2019TIGErTG} computes the text-image grounding scores with pre-trained SCAN~\citep{Lee2018StackedCA}.
 ViLBERTScore-F~\citep{Lee2020ViLBERTScoreEI} relies on pre-trained ViLBERT~\citep{Lu2019ViLBERTPT} to extract image-conditioned embeddings for the text.
-The concurrent CLIPScore~\citep{Hessel2021CLIPScoreAR} proposes a text-reference-free metric for image captioning by directly comparing the image features with caption embeddings with CLIP~\citep{clip}.
-Our method differs in that we use visual picture generation as embodied imaginations and apply our metric to a variety of text-to-text generation tasks.
+The CLIPScore~\citep{Hessel2021CLIPScoreAR} proposes a metric for image captioning by directly comparing images with captions using CLIP~\citep{clip}.
+Our method differs in that we use visual picture generation as embodied imagination and apply our metric to various text-to-text generation tasks.